YoeriVD/Next-calls/README.md

 ## Next calls

-This is the beginning of a native iOS app that looks through your reminders and selects only those that are about calls, and makes these available through carplay
+A native iOS app that looks through your reminders and selects only those that are about calls, and makes these available through carplay.
+Currently it only looks in a list named "Volgende acties" ("next actions") as I am the only user and that list is where I put my calls :')

 ## Good to know